-A physician's assistant is a health professional who performs such tasks as are approved by the State Board of Medical Examiners in the state where he or she renders services in a dependent relationship with his or her supervising physician and under personal supervision as defined in the Direct Physician Supervision section of the Medicaid Physicians, Laboratories, and Other Medical Professionals Provider Manual, Medicaid reimbursement will be made to the supervising physician, clinic, or hospital where the professional is employed and where the service is rendered under the criteria in the Medicaid Laboratories, Medical Physicians, and Other Professionals Provider Manual.
+A physician's assistant is a health professional who performs such tasks as are approved by the State Board of Medical Examiners in the state where he or she renders services in a dependent relationship with his or her supervising physician and under personal supervision as defined in the Direct Physician Supervision section of the Medicaid Physicians, Laboratories, and Other Medical Professionals Provider Manual.
+Medicaid reimbursement will be made to the supervising physician, clinic, or hospital where the professional is employed and where the service is rendered under the criteria in the Medicaid Physicians, Laboratories, and Other Medical Professionals Provider Manual.

-Certified Registered Nurse Anesthetist/Anesthetist Assistant A Certified Registered Nurse Anesthetist (CRNA) or Anesthetist Assistant (AA) must be licensed to practice as a registered nurse and CRNA/AA in the state where he or services. she is rendering CRNAs may independently under or the supervision of an anesthesiologist.
+Certified Registered Nurse Anesthetist/Anesthetist Assistant

+A Certified Registered Nurse Anesthetist (CRNA) or Anesthetist Assistant (AA) must be licensed to practice as a registered nurse and CRNA/AA in the state where he or she is rendering services.
+CRNAs may work independently or under the supervision of an anesthesiologist.
 AAs may only work under the supervision of an anesthesiologist.
 CRNA services rendered by a hospital-based CRNA may be billed under the hospital-based physician's number assigned to that hospital.
 However, each CRNA must be enrolled in the Medicaid program and his or her individual CRNA provider number must appear on the CMS-1500 claim form.